 Plumbers continue to be in high demand in Australia, and the current job outlook is very strong.
 Plumbers may be self-employed, employed in small firms, or employed in large construction firms.

-Many students find apprenticeships while still studying this program.
-A high percentage of students who successfully complete this program find an apprenticeship within six months.
+Many students of this certficiate find apprenticeships while still studying.
+A high percentage of students who successfully complete this certificate find an apprenticeship within six months.